- We advise you to exercise a high degree of caution Liberia due to the unpredictable security environment and incidence of crime.

 - You should avoid all demonstrations and large gatherings as they may turn violent.

 - Liberia is recovering from a devastating civil war which ended in August 2003 and left it with little or no infrastructure.
 Although there is a large deployment of UN peacekeepers and police advisers in Liberia, the security situation remains unpredictable.
-The potential for unrest and violence is high due to ongoing political and social tensions.

 - Because of the unpredictable security situation we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.